 Then just drain off the water!

-Depending upon which type of sweetener you want to use (sugar, no-sugar, Stevia, my preference (or if you prefer, Splenda), mix of sugar and Stevia, my preference (or if you prefer, Splenda) or fruit juice) you will need to use a different syrup from below.
+Depending upon which type of sweetener you want to use (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different syrup from below.
 Adding syrup to canned fruit helps to retain its flavor, color, and shape.
 It does not prevent spoilage of these foods.
 Heat the syrup to near boiling in a pot.

 Most people prefer the medium syrup (highlighted) or blueberry juice with added sugar!